grloper/self.py/README.md

         Open a terminal or command prompt and navigate to the directory containing the files.

 Run the game using the following command:
          Bash

         python source.py

-        חשוב להשתמש בקוד בזהירות.

     Choose Difficulty:
         The game will prompt you to enter the file path for words.txt.
 Ensure the path is correct.